squinkylabs/SquinkyVCV/docs/sq2.md

 Throughout this manual, we refer the the "control key" (ctrl).
 On the Macintosh, however, we substitute the command key for these functions, as is customary on that platform.

-Some keys will repeat if you hold them down, others will not.
-In general the cursor movement keys and the "nudging" keys (like +) will repeat.
+Keys will repeat if you hold them down.

 As mentioned before, the UI is heavily keyboard driven.
 The module will only respond to the keyboard if the mouse cursor is over the note editor, in which case it will grab the focus as you type.
 Once the module has focus it keeps it until you click outside.
 Normally this means that the mouse can move anywhere outside the module, but the keyboard will still control Seq++.